-The new contract will run for 2 years from October 1, 2023 through September 30, 2025.
-No final budget figures are available from Ohio EPA at this time; due to the federal budget issues these budget numbers are a best estimate at this time per/year.
+The new contract will run from October 1, 2019 through September 30, 2020.

+No final budget figures are available from Ohio EPA at this time; due to the federal budget issues these budget numbers are OEPA's best estimate at this time.